kwrooijen/gungnir/doc/modules/model.md

 ### `:auto`

-Tell Gungnir that this key is automatically managed by the database, and Gungir should never make an attempt to modify it.
-This is useful for e.g. `TIMESTAMP` columns which might update automatically.
+Tell Gungnir that this key is automatically managed by the database, and Gungnir should never make an attempt to modify it.
+This is useful for e.g. `TIMESTAMP` columns which might be updated automatically.

 ```sql
 created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP NOT NULL